dphfox/Fusion/docs/tutorials/fundamentals/computeds.md

 	```

 However, this doesn't work the way you'd want it to.
 All of the tasks pile up at
-the end of the program, so they aren't being destroyed quickly enough.
+the end of the program, instead of being thrown away with the rest of the
+calculation.

-That's why the second argument is a freshly created scope for you to use while
+That's why the second argument is a different scope for you to use while inside
-inside the computed object.
-This freshly created scope is automatically cleaned
+the computed object.
+This scope argument is automatically cleaned up for you
-up for you when the computed object recalculates.
+when the computed object recalculates.

 === "Luau code"